mixed media tutorial

 To make the black as dark and pigmented as possible, I wet the brush and swirled it in the black watercolor pan.
 When it was wet enough, I lifted the brush and painted the heavy black onto the darkest parts of the painting.

-To make the more watery black (like a smoky grey color), I used my brush to the wet paint from the pan (as shown above left) and deposited the paint onto the plastic tray, where I added more water as needed to "lighten" the black.
+To make the more watery black (like a smoky grey color), I used my brush to the wet paint from the pan (as shown below) and deposited the paint onto the plastic tray, where I added more water as needed to "lighten" the black.

 Essentially, adding water disperses the pigments, spreading them out, which is why the paint looks lighter.

 In the photo below, you can see 2 distinct applications of the black watercolor paint: